 According to biblical history, Abraham married his half-sister while Jacob and Issac married their cousins.
 According to legend, the Egyptian God Osiris married his sister Isis.
 Pharaohs sometimes married their own daughters to keep the bloodline pure.
 These relationships were actually encouraged, back in the day!
 Social inbreeding is still practiced in lesser degrees among royalty.

 Fast forward a couple thousand years and arranged marriages became common practice for many generations.
-Unions were typically arranged by parents or grandparents and were influenced by both cultural and economic factors.
+Unions were typically arranged by parents or grandparents and cultural and economic factors further influenced them.
 Arranged nuptials could be used strategically to foster alliances between warring tribes and to bolster trade for a stronger economy.
 Think Game of Thrones, when the two families decide to marry Joffrey and Sansa.

 A little later, in the Victorian era, financial independence became the main reason for arranged unions.
 Parents looked down on relationships with poor suitors.
 They would take it upon themselves to secure a match for their daughter with wealthy men or sons of influential families.
 Such a union would secure financial prosperity.
 This was true not only for the daughter but also for her mother if she were to become a widow.

 Many of these mothers were more concerned about their own financial welfare than their daughter’s happiness.
 These mothers would often coerce their daughters into less than desirable relationships.
 Daughters could protest that they did not love their intended.
 But the parents reminded their daughters that financial security was more important than love, that would grow to love their husband in time.
 In some cases, spouses of arranged weddings did grow to love each other.
 But in general, love had nothing to do with marriage.

 What’s Love Got to Do with the History of Marriage?